Specialty Training in Women’s Mental Health

 Professional development opportunities for clinicians.

-McLean’s Center of Excellence in Women’s Mental Health is dedicated to offering professional development opportunities in the field of women’s mental health.
-By promoting clinician education, the center aims to strengthen the knowledge base of this emerging field and also support the ongoing mental well-being of girls and women.
+McLean’s Division of Women’s Mental Health is dedicated to offering professional development opportunities in the field of women’s mental health.
+By promoting clinician education, the division aims to strengthen the knowledge base of this emerging field and also support the ongoing mental well-being of girls and women.

 Clinical Psychiatry Fellowship in Women’s Mental Health